 3.09 Regional and Committee Reports.
-The Councilmember representative or chair of each respective regional or other committee, or the Councilmember acting for him/her in his/her place, shall submit or make all reports to the Council related to new or significant items or when so requested by the presiding officer or any member of the Council.
-Such reports should generally be limited to no more than three (3) minutes each.
+The Councilmember representative archair of each respective regional architer committee or regional meeting, or the Councilmember acting for him/her in his/her place, shall submit or make all reports to the Council related to new or significant items or when so requested by the presiding officer or any member of the Council.
+The purpose of such reports will be to provide other Councilmembers with information from the regional committees and meetings that may have significant financial or policy impacts to the City of Kirkland.